 For example, a young person will receive the Privacy Notice after their first court appearance when they first meet their Youth Justice Officer.

 It's no longer necessary to reissue privacy notices to people who have received previous versions.

 Recording your information

-The York Youth Justice Service uses information about young people who have committed a criminal offence to assist professionals in the management of the work they do to help reduce re-offending.
+The York Youth Justice Service uses information about those who have committed a criminal offence and those referred to the Youth Justice Service for preventative interventions.

 We also use it for statistical purposes, for example, to inform decisions on how we work with young people and their families and to assess the performance of the York Youth Justice Service.

 Examples of information stored about you include (but this is not a complete list):

 - date of birth

 - offending history